iteadsw/Architecting-ITEAD/LinuxCommandSet.md

 - rsync
 - losetup
 - sfdisk

+Let's create an empty image that we format with a filesystem and mount it.

+> dd if=/dev/zero of=loopback.img bs=1G count=3
-- mkfs.ext3 loopback.img
+> mkfs.ext3 loopback.img
-  - sudo mount -o loop loopback.img mnt-loop
+> sudo mount -o loop loopback.img mnt-loop